 Our Pest Inspectors can also find termites by non-invasive methods using our moisture meter and Termatrac with thermal radar.
 When we locate an area within a wall with high moisture, we apply the Termatrac to accurately determine if there are termites in the walls

-If the property is going to auction, your only option is to inspect PRIOR to making a BID.
-Some buyers and vendors prefer to do the Building and Pest inspection before signing any contracts to avoid the need for a subject to Building and Pest clause in the contract.
-If conditional finance is also approved or it is a cash sale, this removes contract risk.
+Organising a Building and Pest inspection prior to the auction or making a bid is your only option.
+It’s common for buyers and vendors to book in the Building and Pest inspection before signing contracts to avoid the need for a Building and Pest clause.
+Contract risk can be avoided, especially if conditional finance is approved or if it’s a cash sale.